Robert-W/esri-redux/README.md

 # esri-redux
-> A simple boilerplate using the latest versions of React, Webpack, Redux, the Esri JavaScript API, and more.
+> A simple boilerplate using the latest versions of React, Webpack, Redux, Jest, and the Esri JavaScript API, and more.
 It runs in a docker container locally and allows for easy development, testing, and building.
-More testing with Jest and a production ready web server that can be deployed to your favorite container service are on the way.
+A production ready web server that can be deployed to your favorite container service will be coming soon.
 Demo available at [https://robert-w.github.io/esri-redux/](https://robert-w.github.io/esri-redux/).

 ### Getting started
 1. Make sure you have the latest [Docker for Mac](https://www.docker.com/products/docker#/mac) (or Windows or Linux) installed.
 Current code uses a version 2 compose file which requires docker-compose 1.10 or higher and it will soon be using a version 3 compose file which requires 1.13 or higher.